michaelajao/school_management_frontend/README.md

 2. **Push and Open a Pull Request**: Once your changes are ready, push them to your branch and create a pull request (PR) to merge it into the `development` branch.

-3. **Code Review Request**: Request a code review from **Adeleye Remi-Alarape**.
+3. **Code Review Request**: Request a code review from `Adeleye Remi-Alarape` or `Timi Ombe`.
 Ensure that all changes are reviewed and any necessary updates are made before proceeding.

 4. **Make Necessary Changes**: After the review, make any required changes based on the feedback.
 Push the changes to the feature branch for re-review if necessary.